ytouate/42_node_installer/README.md

 5. Wait for the script to finish running.
 It may take a few minutes to download and install the selected Node.js version.

-6. run <code>source ~/.nvm/nvm.sh</code>
+7. exit the terminal session and reopen it

-6. Once the script has finished running, you should be able to use the `node` and `npm` commands in your terminal.
+### you should be able to use the `node` and `npm` commands in your terminal. after you did the things above

 ## Usage